 Moving to a New Office?
 7 Questions You Need to Ask About Tech.
+Although amenities, location, comfort level and pricing are important things to consider when looking for new office space, tech infrastructure is most important.

 Searching for new office space is often an arduous – but exciting – process.
 While touring potential locations, it's easy to imagine your business thriving, employees enjoying their new surroundings.
 Finally, after looking at a couple dozen locations, you find it.
 It's just what you wanted – high ceilings, prime location with lots of transportation options and great spots for team-building activities, plenty of space for a creative build-out – and for the right price.
 Although amenities, location, comfort level and pricing are important things to consider when looking for new office space, there is another critical factor that many businesses are not keeping at the front of mind, the one that can impact your business the most: the building's tech infrastructure.